Cognigy/Documentation/docs/en/docs/ai/handover-providers/chatwoot-handover.md

 On the left-hand side the user messages are displayed - on the right-hand side the connected real agent replies are displayed in Chatwoot.

 !!! note "Note"
-    When a User request is answered and solved by the agent, the agent can **"Resolve"** the connection and if a further request will come in from the user side the agent can **"Reopen"** the connection in Chatwoot to be able to reply to the request.
+    When a User request is answered and solved by the agent, the agent can **Resolve** the connection and if a further request will come in from the user side the agent can **Reopen** the connection in Chatwoot to be able to reply to the request.

 ## Supported message content